 art.
 6 – REGISTRATION LIMITS

 art.
-6 a REQUIREMENTS FOR PARTICIPATING IN ONE OF THE THREE COMPETITIVE RACES
+6a REQUIREMENTS FOR PARTICIPATING IN ONE OF THE THREE COMPETITIVE RACES (42km - 21km - 12km)

-All participants must be in possession of a valid medical certificate for participation in athletics that is valid for the date of the race.
+All participants are required to have a valid medical certificate for participation in athletics, valid on the day of the race.

 In the absence of satisfying the requirements and failure to produce any of the above-mentioned documents, participants will not be allowed to collect their race number and therefore will not be permitted to partake in the race.
 In such an event, the participant will not be reimbursed.